WebberZone/knowledgebase/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The easiest way to create a Knowledgebase or FAQ on your WordPress blog.
+Quickly and efficiently create a highly-flexible knowledge base or FAQ on your WordPress blog.

 == Description ==

-As the name suggests, [Knowledge Base](https://webberzone.com/plugins/knowledgebase/) will allow you to create a simple Knowledgebase / FAQ section on your WordPress blog.
+As the name suggests, [Knowledge Base](https://webberzone.com/plugins/knowledgebase/) will allow you to create a knowledge base / FAQ section on your WordPress blog.

 The plugin was born after I tried several free plugins and themes out there and that couldn't fit my purpose.
 It's designed to be very easy to install and use out of the box and I'll be adding more features into the core and as addons.

-The plugin uses a custom post in conjunction with custom taxonomies to create and display your knowledgebase.
+The plugin uses a custom post in conjunction with custom taxonomies to create and display your knowledge base.

 = Main features: =

-* Uses a custom post type `wz_knowledgebase` ensuring your data always stays even if you choose to delete this plugin
+* Uses a custom post type `wz_knowledgebase` with a slug of `wzkb` ensuring your data always stays even if you choose to delete this plugin
-* Customizable permalinks: Archives are enabled so your knowledgebase can be viewed at `/knowledgebase/` automatically on activation.
-You can change this in the Settings page along with the permalinks for viewing categories and tags
+* Customizable permalinks: Archives are enabled so your knowledge base can be viewed at `/knowledgebase/` automatically on activation.
+You can change this in the Settings page
-* Uses Categories ( `kbcategory` ) to automatically draw up the knowledgebase.
-You will need at least one category in order to display the knowledgebase
+* Uses Categories ( `kbcategory` ) to automatically draw up the knowledge base.
+You will need at least one category in order to display the knowledge base
-* You can also use tags ( `kbtags` ) for each knowledgebase article
+* Additionally tags ( `kbtags` ) can also be used for each knowledge base article
-* Shortcode `[knowledgebase]` will allow you to display the entire knowledgebase or pertaining to a section (category) of your choosing
+* Shortcode `[knowledgebase]` will allow you to display the knowledge base on any page of your choosing
 * Breadcrumbs: Default templates include breadcrumbs.
 Alternatively, use functions or shortcode to display this where you want
 * Inbuilt styles that display the knowledge beautifully and are fully responsive - Uses the [Responsive Grid System](http://www.responsivegridsystem.com/)
-* Supports unlimited level of categories
+* Supports unlimited nested of categories

 = Contribute =

 If you have an idea, I'd love to hear it.
-Knowledge Base is also available on [Github](https://github.com/WebberZone/knowledgebase).
+WebberZone Knowledge Base is also available on [Github](https://github.com/WebberZone/knowledgebase).
 You can [create an issue on the Github page](https://github.com/WebberZone/knowledgebase/issues) or, better yet, fork the plugin, add a new feature and send me a pull request.

 == Installation ==